sanduhrs/drupal-barcodes/README.md

 ## Configure

-* Add a field of the the types email, link, string, telephone, text
+* Add a field of one of the types of email, link, string, telephone, text
 * Choose Barcode as formatter
 * Adjust the settings like type, color and dimensions to your liking

+Alternatively you can:
+* Add a Barcode block anywhere to your site with per block Barcode configuration

 ## Warning